 Here are some questions to help you establish the Maximum Limit of Authority boundary:

 - What are the limits on my calling from God?

 - What am I responsible for?
-What belongs to God alone?
+Which things belong to God alone?

 - Where does my authority come from to follow this calling?

 - How am I displaying a humble, servant attitude?

 - What is mine alone to determine, decide, create, or plan?

 - Who is required to submit to my authority and in what areas?